Olive Schreiner: Early life

-"I think I first had this feeling with regard to death clearly when my favourite little sister died when I was nine years old.
-I slept with her little body until it was buried, & after that, I used to sit for hours by her grave It & it was as impossible for me then, as it is impossible for me now, to accept the ordinary doctrine that she was living on somewhere without a body".

 When her older brother, Theophilus (1844–1920), was appointed as headmaster in Cradock in 1867, Schreiner and two of their siblings went to live with him.
 She also attended his school, where she received formal education for the first time.
 But she was no happier in Cradock than she had been in Wittebergen or Healdtown.
 Her siblings were very religious, but, like many learned Victorians, Olive had already questioned the Christianity of her parents, and it was the cause of many arguments that she had with her family.

-Consequently, when Theo and her brother left Cradock for the diamond fields of Griqualand West, Olive chose to become a governess.
+Consequently, when Theo and another brother left Cradock for the diamond fields of Griqualand West, Olive chose to become a governess.
 On the way to her first post at Barkly East, she met Willie Bertram, who shared her views of religion and who lent her a copy of Herbert Spencer's First Principles.
 This text was to have a profound impact on her.
 While rejecting religious creeds and doctrine, Spencer also argued for a belief in an Absolute that lay beyond the scope of human knowledge and conception.
 This belief was founded in the unity of nature and a teleological universe, both of which Olive was to appropriate for herself in her attempts to create a morality free of organised religion.

-After this meeting, Olive travelled from place to place, accepting posts as a governess with various families, later leaving them because of personal conflict with her employers.
+After this meeting, Schreiner travelled from place to place, accepting posts as a governess with various families, later leaving them because of personal conflict with her employers.
 One issue which always surfaced was her unusual view of religion.
 Her apostasy did not sit well with the traditional farm folk among whom she worked.

 Another factor was that she was somewhat unconventional in her relationships, for she was uncertain as to how to relate sexually to her male employers in many cases, and men in general.
 In his study of Schreiner's character, Karel Schoeman writes: